Skip to Content

 We plan to develop a common data-set, including disease-specific validated rating scales for harmonized data acquisition.
 Second, we intend to launch a global MSA patient registry.
 Third, we will launch studies focusing on the discovery of diagnostic and surrogate (bio)markers, and determination of environmental and genetic underpinnings.
 Finally, we will develop consensus (best-practice) guidelines for the standard of care in MSA (based on the principles of evidence-based medicine).

-To this end, we defined the following specific aims:
+We defined the following specific aims:

 1. To establish a global patient registry